 Interestingly, it’s not uncommon for Mazdas to have above-average insurance costs, due largely to the company’s reputation for building fun-to-drive cars, which insurance companies believe encourage owners to drive more recklessly.

-Either way, while not as cheap to own as, say, Toyotas and Hondas, Mazda’s cars have one of the lowest cost of ownership in the industry.
+Either way, while not as cheap to own as, say, Toyotas and Hondas, Mazda’s cars have one of the lowest costs of ownership in the industry.

 So, are Mazdas cheap to own?
 For the most part, yes.
-Despite having slightly above average prices and insurance rates, Mazdas typically have lower depreciation, better fuel-efficiency, and lower maintenance and repair costs than industry averages.
+Despite having slightly above average prices and insurance rates, Mazdas typically have lower depreciation, better fuel efficiency, and lower maintenance and repair costs than industry averages.
+Styling

 Mazdas look as good as they drive and are universally considered to be attractive vehicles.